Will-Eves/DHex-Editor/README.md

 # DHex-Editor
-The first windows terminal-based hex editor based on my other lib HexTools
+A windows terminal-based hex editor based on my other lib HexTools